annahosanna/reactor-http3-experiment/README.md

 ### The pipeline is tuned to service multiple connections which start at least .0025 seconds apart.
 (Data loss will occur if there are more than about 400 new connections per second)

-### 500,000 parallel requests can be processed on a single connection in 38 seconds.
+### 500,000 parallel requests can be processed on a single connection in 18 seconds.

-### 5,000,000 parallel requests were processed in 175 seconds with 10 connections.
+### 5,000,000 parallel requests were processed in 175 seconds with 10 connections. (note that all 10 finish at about the same time)

 ## Summary